First Time User? Enroll now.

 Trials using chemotherapy alone were justified because of the unsatisfactory results using WBRT alone, and the neurologic toxic effects seen using chemotherapy combined with WBRT.
 Numerous phase I and phase II studies over two decades established the following active drugs for induction therapy or for treating relapsing disease.
-These drugs have been used as single agents and in combinations.
+The following drugs have been used as single agents and in combinations:

 Severe delayed neurologic toxic effects were rarely seen in chemotherapy-only trials in the absence of subsequent radiation therapy.
 However, salvage radiation can be applied for relapsed or refractory disease, sometimes at reduced dosage.[24,25]

 The International Extranodal Lymphoma Study Group investigated three different induction combinations in 227 patients with newly-diagnosed HIV-negative primary CNS lymphoma who were randomly assigned to one of three groups:

 With a median follow-up of 30 months, the four-drug combination had a complete remission rate of 49% (95% confidence interval [CI], 38‒60) compared with 23% (interquartile range [IQR], 14‒31) for the two-drug combination (hazard ratio [HR], 0.46; 95% CI, 0.28‒0.74) and with 30% (IQR, 21‒42) for the three-drug combination (HR, 0.61; 95% CI, 0.40‒0.94).[Level of evidence: 1iiDiv]